 We intended to use the cumulative method to calculate the capital gains portion of the incentive fee.
 However, the District Office raised issues regarding the clarity of the language in our investment advisory and management agreement.
 In response, our investment adviser agreed that in calculating payments of the capital gains portion of the incentive fee, we would use the calculation that results in the lowest incentive fee payment to the investment adviser until our next stockholder meeting, where we would seek the vote of our stockholders to clarify or amend and restate our investment advisory and management agreement to make our method of calculation clear.
 As a result, we are seeking stockholder approval of the Restated Agreement to clarify that the cumulative method will be used under the Restated Agreement to calculate the capital gains portion of the incentive fee.
-The use of the period-to-period method or the cumulative method could lead to different totals for the capital gains portion of the incentive fee.
-For example, the period to period method resulted in investment adviser fees payable for the capital gains portion of our incentive fee for fiscal 2005 that were approximately \$13,000 or 1% less than the fees we would have paid under the cumulative method.
+The use of the period-to-period method or the cumulative method could lead to different totals for the capital gains portion of the incentive fee, regardless of which method was used to calculate the incentive fee payable to our investment adviser.
+For example, the period to period method resulted in investment adviser fees payable for the capital gains portion of our incentive fee for fiscal 2005 that were approximately \$13,000 less than the fees we would have paid under the cumulative method.